yracnet/react-form-object/README.md

 - **index:** Index within an array, used primarily in conjunction with the FormIterator component.
 - **pk:** The name of the primary key attribute.
 - **name:** The name of the FormObject, used for identification in debugging purposes.
-- **data:** The initial data, representing the initial state of the form.
+- **data:** The initial data, representing the initial state of the form (set, default).
+- **result:** The initial result, representing the initial state of the result form (set, default).
+- **feedback:** The initial feedback, representing the initial state of the feedback form (set, default).
+- **message:** The initial message, representing the initial state of the message form (set, default).
+- **options:** The initial options, representing the initial state of the options form (set, default).
 - **doReset:** A function to perform reset actions on the form.
 - **doChange:** A function to handle changes to the form data.
 - **doNotify:** A function to notify changes within the form.